Pleasant extensions retaining algebraic structure, I: Idempotent classes of systems

 It is clear that if $\pi:\bfX\to\bfY$ then $\zeta_\sfC^\bfX \succsim \zeta_\sfC^\bfY\circ\pi$, and so there is an essentially unique factorizing map, which we denote by $\sfC\pi$, that makes the following diagram commute:

 In addition, we shall abbreviate $\bfX\times_{\zeta_\sfC^\bfX} \bfX$ to $\bfX\times_\sfC \bfX$, and similarly for the individual spaces and measures defining these systems. \end{dfn}

 The reason for this terminology lies in the observation that the assignment $\bfX\mapsto \sfC\bfX$ defines an autofunctor of the category $\G$-$\Sys$, and the assignment $\bfX\mapsto\zeta_\sfC^\bfX$ defines a natural transformation from the identity functor to this autofunctor.
-We can work with such functors quite generally, and a simple definition-chase shows that a functor $\sfF:\G\hbox{-$\Sys$}\to\G\hbox{-$\Sys$}$ together with a natural transformation $\id_{\G\hbox{-$\Sys$}}\to \sfF$ correspond to a class of systems $\sfC$ as above if and only if $\sfF$ is idempotent (that is, $\sfF(\sfF\bfX) = \sfF\bfX$ for every $\bfX$) and the natural transformation is the identity on the subcategory of systems of the form $\sfF\bfX$.
+We can work with such functors quite generally, and a simple definition-chase shows that a functor $\sfF:\G\hbox{-$\Sys$}\to\G\hbox{-$\Sys$}$ together with a natural transformation $\id_{\G\hbox{-$\Sys$}}\to \sfF$ correspond to a class of systems $\sfC$ as above if and only if (i) $\sfF$ is idempotent (that is, $\sfF(\sfF\bfX) = \sfF\bfX$ for every $\bfX$), (ii) the collection of systems of the form $\sfF\bfX$ is isomorphism-closed in $\G\hbox{-$\Sys$}$, and (iii) the natural transformation is the identity on the subcategory of those systems.
 Indeed, it would be possible to develop the theory of the coming sections by working entirely with autofunctors rather than classes, but I do not know of any examples of autofunctors that are useful as such but do not arise from idempotent classes as above.

 The name we give for our next definition is also motivated by this relationship with functors.

 \begin{dfn}[Order continuity] A class of $\G$-systems $\sfC$ is \textbf{order continuous} if whenever $(\bfX_{(m)})_{m\geq 0}$, $(\psi^{(m)}_{(k)})_{m\geq k\geq 0}$ is an inverse sequence of $\G$-systems with inverse limit $\bfX$, $(\psi_{(m)})_{m\geq 0}$ we have